-Patients in Alaska diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Alaska Medical Marijuana law, as per Alaska Statute Title 17 Chapter 37:
+Patients in Colorado diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Colorado Medical Marijuana law, as per Ballot Amendment 20:

-1. Patients must be an Alaska Resident with a valid Alaska I.D. as proof of residency.
-If you do not have an Alaska I.D. an out of state I.D., passport, or other photo I.D. with proof of residency such as bank statement, utility bill, etc. is acceptable.
+Patients must be a Colorado Resident with a valid Colorado I.D. as proof of residency.
+If you do not have a Colorado I.D. an out of state I.D., passport, or other photo I.D. with proof of residency such as bank statement, utility bill, etc. is acceptable.

-2. Patients must obtain legitimate medical records or documentation from your primary care physician describing their diagnosis and bring these records with you to your marijuana evaluation appointment — *Learn how to request your medical records
+Patients must obtain legitimate medical records or documentation from a primary care physician describing their diagnosis and bring these records with to their marijuana evaluation appointment — *Learn how to request your medical records